open-contracting/software-development-handbook/docs/javascript/index.rst

           permissions:
             contents: read

-   If you don't use this workflow, include this step:
+   If you don't use this workflow, and the project uses npm, include this step:

    .. code-block:: yaml

-      - run: npx lockfile-lint --path package-lock.json --allowed-hosts npm --validate-https
+      - run: npx lockfile-lint --path package-lock.json --type npm --allowed-hosts npm --validate-https

 Reference
 ---------